-Dinosaur Search is installed on an iTouch.
-It uses an app that basically does a Google Image Search for the word "dinosaur," then shows every image that comes up in association with that word in slideshow format.
+Dinosaur Search was installed on an iTouch.
+It uses an app that basically does a Google Image Search for the word “dinosaur,” then shows every image that comes up in association with that word in slideshow format.
 Each image is shown one by one, in order of popularity, until it exhausts the entire set of images.

 In essence, this project literally shows the full gamut of the world of dinosaur visual culture.
 However, just like with the real culture, it can only be appreciated in little chunks.
 The complete run of images is impossible for anyone to watch in its entireity; all anyone can get is glimpses into the anatomical images, the cartoon images, the book illustrations, the toy packaging, the TV ads, the pictures of the band Dinosaur Jr., pictures of senior citizens ironically captioned “three old dinosaurs,” and so on.

 A few stills from the installation, and Dinosaur Search in action: